The Origins of the Japanese Bento

 The Bento, from Convenience to Love

 You would be very mistaken to think that a bento – Japanese packed meal, is merely a quickly prepared meal for busy people.
-In essence, the Japanese home packed meal called bento is not different than our lunch box.
-However, the characteristics of a bento show that it’s an important part of Japanese food culture and cannot be simply resumed to a packed meal.
+In essence, the Japanese home packed meal called bento is not so different from our lunch box.
+However, the characteristics of a bento show that it’s an important part of Japanese food culture, and cannot be simply resumed to a packed meal.
 The word bento (弁当), imported from Chinese, means the “useful thing”, “convenient” and has a double meaning, standing for both the container and the content.

 The worker’s lunch & the noble’s snack

 Historians have found that the tradition of preparing conveniently packed meals dates back to the XIIth century when dried rice was prepared to be eaten outside.
 Far from being refined, those meals were carried by people who were working outdoors – farmers, fishermen… .
 However, the habit eventually spread to the high society.
 The bento became the convenient meal of the traveler during the Edo Era, and more importantly, a must for outdoor excursions, tea parties, and theater – plays could last several hours.
 The famous “ekiben”, from bento and eki, train station, first appeared during the Meiji period although historians are divided about which station first sold it.
 However, the XXth century (between the wars and food shortages) saw the decline of what could be seen as a luxury.
 The development of school canteens for students chased away the homemade lunch.
 The bento owes its salvation in the 80s to the emergence of the microwave and convenience store.
 Once again, the homemade (or industrial) lunch box became a common sight at school and at work.